MatthewMckee4/course-notes/notes/year_4/computing_science/advanced_systems_programming/notes.typ

 - String literals, initialised `static` global variables in C.
 - Values known at compile time

+],
+grid.cell(image("assets/layout-of-a-process-in-memory.png", width: 70%))
+)

 *BSS Segment* reserved for uninitialised `static` global variables.
-- "block started by segment"
+- "block started by symbol"
 - Initialised to 0 by runtime when the program loads
+- Size know at compile time
+- In older OS, the program and data always started at a fixed location at the start of memory, in more modern system they are both started at the start of memory, but the starting address is randomized as a security mesure.
+  It makes it harder for code executed as a buffer overflow attack to call into other parts of the program, since it can't be located in memory.

 *The Stack* holds function parameters, return address, local variables.
-],
-grid.cell(image("assets/layout-of-a-process-in-memory.png", width: 70%))
-)

 - Function calls push data onto the stack, growing down
   - Parameters for the function; return address; pointer to previous stack frame; local variables.
   - Data removed, stack shrinks, when function returns - stack managed automatically.